 Query Drill Mode behaves differently than standard drill down mode.
 You use query drill when a report contains aggregate measures calculated at the database level.
 In this way, it leverages the database capabilities for greater performance and at the same time, provides for queries that Web Intelligence does not support at the drill down session.

 Query drill down is also very useful for reducing the amount of data that Web Intelligence must store locally during a drill session.
 It does this by reducing the scope of analysis when you drill up and by purging unnecessary data.
-Many aggregate functions also cannot be accurately performed by Web Intelligence in it is therefore better to use the database capability
+Many aggregate business objects functions also cannot be accurately performed by Web Intelligence in it is therefore better to use the database capability.

 In order to share a Webi Document you have created with the Web Intelligence Rich Client, you must first export to the CMS or Central Management Server.

 The CMS allows you to create complex folder structures to store and share your documents.
 Folders can be public or private and can use categories for further eas of use.
 You can export a document to the CMS with or without saving it locally.

 - Used to tag documents in a meaningful way to classify them for organization purposes

 - Used to allow users to view documents across the system because a category is not constrained by the document's storage location.